Accreditation

 Program Educational Objectives

-The Aerospace and Mechanical Engineering programs at Notre Dame appreciates the diverse set of individual goals to which our students aspire so it has expressed the Program Educational Objectives in two forms.
+The Aerospace Engineering and Mechanical Engineering programs at Notre Dame appreciate the diverse set of individual goals to which our students aspire, so it has expressed the Educational Objectives in two forms.

 In addition, depending upon the career path selected, graduates will achieve one or more of the following:

-• receive a graduate or professional degree; or,
+2. receive a graduate or professional degree; or

 Student Outcomes